thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

 I have a list of subreddits which I want to update regularly to get new submissions.
 Old submissions remain in the folder and new ones are added by the current run.

 Although duplicate media files cannot be detected before downloading (by Reddits nature and the BDfR app) I don't like new files with same content to be created and therefore use the options `--no-dupes` and `--search-existing`.
 For `--no-dupes` to be efficient the `--search-existing` is needed, but reading and hashing every file in an ever growing data folder over and over again is quite nonsense.
+The new option `--keep-hashes` saves them for the next run.

 I'm also not interested in totally up-to-date values for `score` and `upvote_ratio`, hence the new parameter `--ignore-score`.
 Additionally I'm only interested in the main submission and not any comments, hence the new parameter `--no-comments`.